-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program

-We have audited the Town of Winchester, CT's (Town) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Town's major federal programs for the year ended June 30, 2021.
+We have audited the Town of Winchester, Connecticut's (the "Town") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Town's major federal programs for the year ended June 30, 2022.
 The Town's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.